 Structural movement

-Repair Category 1

-Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of a single inspection.
-Minor points noted appear typical for the property's age and type.
+Repair Category 1 Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of the single inspection.
+Minor cracking appears typical of the property's age and type.